vippsas/vipps-ecom-api/vipps-ecom-api.md

 In the example below, `MainActivity` is the receiving activity and Vipps opens it once the payment is done.

-To receive a call back from Vippslication to an activity, a filter has to be set for that activity.
+To receive a call back from Vipps to an activity, a filter has to be set for that activity.
 In the merchant app, set a filter in the Manifest file:

 ```xml
 <activity android:name=".MainActivity" android:label="@string/app_name" android:launchMode="singleInstance">